Kailonlee/Controllers-For-ROS/src/mpc_controller/README.md

 ## MPC Controller for ROS
-Temporarily only LTV-MPC, NMPC is comming soon
+Temporarily only LTV-MPC, NMPC is coming soon

 ### Dependences
 - Eigen